The patrol to SWAT handoff that quietly loses you time

 - Containment positions get re-described instead of inherited.

-- Intel patrol developed gets re-gathered.
+- Intel patrol already developed gets re-gathered.

 - The clock runs while the picture is rebuilt.

-A live-synced workspace closes the gap
+A live synced workspace closes the gap

 - Resources and assignments patrol established